keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/drop.md

 Similar to creating a [function call drop](../../Basics/fc-drops.md), the process for creating this drop can be broken down into three stages.

-1) Connect to the NEAR blockchain
+1) Connect to the NEAR blockchain.
-2) Create drop with function call data
+2) Create the drop with function call data.
-3) Make NFT series for POAPs
+3) Make the NFT series for POAPs.

 The following skeleton code can be used as a starting point:
 ``` js